Former IRS Revenue Officer

 owed back taxes, been paying monthly, but wasnt on a formal payment plan. was working w/ a tax advocate to do that, now a revenue officers been assigned. what do i do?!

-Asked by michele about 10 years ago
+Asked by michele over 10 years ago

 A Revenue Officer is the last line of collection for the IRS when it comes to back taxes.
 After all required notices and letters have been issued by the IRS Service Center, the balance due case is transferred to a local IRS office and assigned to a Revenue Officer for review and resolution.